vmware/build-tools-for-vmware-aria/mkdocs/assets/docs/mvn/bundle-project.md

-## Bundle Project
+### Bundle Project
-To produce a *bundle.zip* containing the package and all its dependencies, use:
+To produce a *bundle.zip* containing the package, all its dependencies and scripts for deploying to target environment, use:
 ```bash
 mvn clean package -Pbundle-with-installer
 ```